Tax Planning in Virginia Beach, VA

 Tax Planning for Virginia Beach, VA Business Owners

-Business owners in Virginia Beach, VA can utilize tax planning strategies to maximize retained earnings in their business.
+Business owners in Virginia Beach, VA can benefit from effective tax planning to retain more money within their business.
 Consider these points when tax planning for your Virginia Beach, VA business:

-Setting up retirement plans like 401(k)s, 403(b)s, and similar options can help reduce tax obligations.
+Offering retirement benefits like 401(k)s, 403(b)s, or other defined contribution plans can lower your tax burden.
 With changes under the "SECURE" Act of 2019, speaking to a financial advisor in Virginia Beach, VA about retirement plan tax benefits is recommended.

 For business owners and employees with higher incomes, a Cash Balance Pension Plan can offer significant tax savings, even if it requires a sizable investment.

-Depending on the nature of your Virginia Beach, VA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-You can take this deduction using one of two methods:
+Depending on your business activities in Virginia Beach, VA, both you and your employees could use a company vehicle and deduct the associated costs.
+This deduction can be made in two ways:

 Accountable plans allow for reimbursing employees for specific expenses, like travel, meals, or entertainment, without these amounts counting as income.